fieldtrip/website/getting_started/eeglab.md

 ## Using other FieldTrip functions

-Besides using Fieldtrip as the underlying "engine" for the DIPFIT plug-in of EEGLAB, it is also possible to export various aspects of your EEGLAB data structure completely to FieldTrip.
+Besides using FieldTrip as the underlying "engine" for the DIPFIT plug-in of EEGLAB, it is also possible to export various aspects of your EEGLAB data structure completely to FieldTrip.
 Subsequently, you can continue your analysis of the data using the command-line FieldTrip functions

 Exporting data from EEGLAB to FieldTrip is done using the eeglab2fieldtrip function.
-That function takes an "EEG" Matlab structure as input, and will give a Matlab structure as output that is identical to the output format of one of the standard Fieldtrip functions (e.g. timelockanalysis or freqanalysis).
+That function takes an "EEG" Matlab structure as input, and will give a Matlab structure as output that is identical to the output format of one of the standard FieldTrip functions (e.g. timelockanalysis or freqanalysis).